 How to find cheap business and first class flights

-Here’s how to find cheap business and first-class flights for your next getaway
+We take a look at how to find cheap business and first-class flights, so you can fly comfortably for your next getaway

-Getting a free upgrade to business or first class is down to luck, but there are other tricks to finding cheap business class flights, which could save you money on your holiday.
+Flying business or first class doesn’t always mean you have to pay eye-watering prices.
+Sometimes, a free upgrade can be down to luck, but there are plenty of other ways to find cheap business and first-class flights, which could save you money on your holiday.

-The good news is that you can cut the cost with the best travel credit cards for air miles and by checking the best time to book flights.
+The good news is that you can cut the cost with the best travel credit cards and by checking the best time to book flights.

 Subscribe to MoneyWeek today and get your first six magazine issues absolutely FREE